hpk42/muacrypt/doc/cmdline.rst

 You can manage accounts in a fine-grained manner.
 Each account:

-- keeps its autocrypt state in a directory under the account directory.

 - is defined by a name, a regular expression for matching mail addresses and an encryption private/public key pair and prefer-encrypt settings.